Skip to main content

 Start West at Leblon (accessible via Antero de Quental metro station) and sink sand deep, kick up a splash or step aside and observe from the lengthy promenade.

-Depending on your strolling speed, and how many stops you make, it can take up to two hours to complete the 8km stretch of famous beaches.
+Depending on your strolling speed, and how many stops you make, it can take up to two hours to complete the 8 km stretch of famous beaches.

 Skip through the different sandy scenes all the way from Leblon to Ipanema, Copacabana and Leme.
 Along the route are 12 ‘postos’ – numbered lifeguard stations surrounded by sweet and food stalls and equipped with toilets and showers (small fee included).

 Continue onwards to Ipanema and follow the waving rainbow flags for the LGBT section of the beach or the gym equipment for a workout.
-Lovers of surf will want to make the most of the morning or evening waves at Ipanema.
+Lovers of surfing will want to make the most of the morning or evening waves at Ipanema.

-Finish the walk with a simply climb up to Forte Duque de Caxias, a restored fort and the ideal seat to rest look back on that beach walk.
+Finish the walk with a simple climb up to Forte Duque de Caxias, a restored fort and the ideal seat to rest look back on that beach walk.
 We managed to catch a sunset here and even with some clouds, it was so rewarding.

 A worthy shoutout to our local Barra da Tijuca beach.
-If you want some peace and quiet but with all of the fun and beauty, take the metro to Jardim Oceânico Station and swing a left to find the coast.
+If you want some peace and quiet but with all of the fun and beauty, take the metro to Jardim Oceânico Station and swing left to find the coast.

 All You Can Eat: